cynthiarich/react-portfolio/README.md

 # react-portfolio
-Creating a portfolio with react and bulma
+Creating a portfolio with react